GaetanLepage/phd_defense_slides/tree.md

 >
 > Where do we talk about the downstream use-cases

-1. Modelling realistic acoustic environments:
+1. Modeling realistic acoustic environments:
     - Motivation
     - In the real-world, there are reverberation -> We need to model this phenomenon
     - Essential to use data-intensive techniques